-Books I love and blurbed
+Books I loved and blurbed

 Here are some of the books I’ve endorsed!
 It was a joy to thoroughly engage with these works.
 Please support the authors and publishers by buying these books.
 You can also request your local library to purchase a copy to add to their catalog.
 Thank you!